Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Conclusion

 We derive the exact Laplace-space solution for the neutrino survival probability, expressed in the compact form, and obtain time-domain solutions analytically expressed through Mittag-Leffler functions $E_{\alpha,\beta}(z)$.
 These special functions naturally emerge as the fundamental building blocks of the solution, revealing the intrinsic mathematical structure of the decoherence process.

 Our analysis elucidates the profound connection between neutrino flavor evolution and fractional calculus.
-For red turbulence spectra ($\nu < 1$), the memory kernel corresponds to a Riemann-Liouville fractional integral of order $1-\nu$, while for extremely red spectra ($\nu < 0$) it becomes a higher-order fractional operator.
-This fractional structure explains the characteristic non-exponential decoherence, with an initial power-law decay $P_{ee}(x) \sim 1 - C_\nu x^{2-\nu}$ transitioning to exponential damping at late times.
+For negative spectral indices ($\nu<0$), the memory kernel corresponds to a higher-order fractional operator.
+More generally, $\nu<1$ yields a Riemann-Liouville fractional memory structure of order $1-\nu$, while $\nu\geq 1$ requires renormalization treatment.
+This fractional structure explains characteristic non-exponential decoherence and long-memory relaxation described by Mittag-Leffler functions.

-We provided the first detailed study of neutrino decoherence for negative spectral exponents ($\nu < 0$), corresponding to extremely red turbulence spectra.
+We provided the first detailed study of neutrino decoherence for negative spectral exponents ($\nu < 0$), corresponding to strong long-range correlations.
 In these cases, the memory integral translates into higher-order fractional operators, leading to distinct dynamical scaling and mathematical features.
-The exact solutions for these regimes demonstrate how spectral reddening affects decoherence efficiency and memory effects.
+The exact solutions for these regimes demonstrate how smaller spectral indices affect decoherence efficiency and memory effects.

 The physical implications for supernova neutrinos are significant.
-Our exact analytical results serve as a crucial benchmark for numerical simulations and provide clear guidelines: (i) the high-density matter basis should be used when $\Delta_m \gg \Delta_v$ to properly account for matter effects; (ii) the small-scale cutoff must be included for spectral indices $\nu \geq 1$ to ensure mathematical rigor; (iii) the fractional calculus formulation offers efficient computational methods through established properties of Mittag-Leffler functions; and (iv) the interplay between spectral index, regularization scale, and decoherence efficiency can now be systematically studied within our exact framework.
+Our exact analytical results serve as a crucial benchmark for numerical simulations and provide clear guidelines: (i) the high-density matter basis should be used when $\Delta_m \gg \Delta_v$ to properly account for matter effects; (ii) for spectral indices $\nu \geq 1$, ultraviolet local terms should be treated by renormalization into $\Delta_m^{\mathrm{ren}}$ rather than by inserting an external exponential truncation; (iii) the fractional calculus formulation offers efficient computational methods through established properties of Mittag-Leffler functions; and (iv) the interplay between spectral index, renormalization scale, and decoherence efficiency can now be systematically studied within our exact framework.

 The theoretical connections established in this work are noteworthy.
 Neutrino propagation in turbulent matter provides a physically rich, exactly solvable example of non-Markovian dynamics with calculable memory effects.
 The parallels with anomalous diffusion processes---both described by fractional differential equations and Mittag-Leffler functions---suggest potential cross-fertilization between neutrino physics and other fields studying systems with long-range temporal correlations.
 Our fractional calculus approach offers a unifying mathematical framework that connects neutrino decoherence with broader phenomena in statistical physics, including viscoelastic relaxation and subdiffusive transport.